 How Marital Assets Are Divided In Pennsylvania

 In Pennsylvania, if divorcing spouses are unable to agree on how to split their marital assets and tackle debt division, the court will make decisions based on an “equitable distribution” model.
-Despite its moniker, the equitable distribution model does not automatically presume that all assets and debt should be divided in half.
+Despite its moniker, the equitable distribution model does not automatically divide all assets and debts in half.

-Rather, the court considers a number of factors, including:
+Rather, the court considers a number of factors, including but not limited to:

-Marital property is all property acquired by either party during the marriage, no matter whose name is on the title and increases in the value of the non-marital property during the duration of the marriage.
-This can include stocks, pensions, retirement accounts, and trusts.
+Marital property is all property acquired by either party during the marriage regardless of whose name is on the title.
+It covers money earned and property acquired after the marriage and can include stocks, pensions, retirement accounts, and trusts.